 Travel between France and Ireland - What you need to know

 Please see the DFA travel advice page for France.
 The conditions for entering France will depend on your country of departure and your vaccination status.
-As of 9 June, Ireland is on France's 'Green List' of countries, which also includes all EU Member States.
+Ireland is on France's 'Green List' of countries, which also includes all EU Member States.
 The full list is outlined on the French Foreign Ministry's website, along with measures in place for those arriving from Orange or Red countries.
-As of 1st July, France is operating the EU Digital Covid Certificate (EU DCC).
+France is operating the EU Digital Covid Certificate (EU DCC).
 If you are in Ireland and have issues in generating your Irish EU DCC or wish to request a certificate based on recovery from Covid-19, please contact 1800 851 504.
 You are encouraged to allow plenty of time in the airport or port as there are now more checks in place.